Book Review: Escaping The Housing Trap

 Home Improvement Company advertisement for small-scale residential conversion services, 1944

 On the author’s first claim, he is undoubtedly correct that small-scale developers were integral to constructing housing, stores, and other buildings in America’s cities.
-As one illustration of this, from the beginning of the Great Depression to the mid-1950s approximately four million housing units were created across the United States through small-scale residential conversion projects.
+As one illustration of this, from the beginning of the Great Depression to the mid-1950s approximately four million housing units, or two-fifths of all housing units, were created across the United States through small-scale residential conversion projects.
 Examples of these projects range from finishing an attic or building an addition in order to create an apartment to converting a four-story single-family row house into four rental flats.
 These four million new housing units accounted for one-fifth of all new housing units created in the US at the time.
 This is significant.
-It is also occurring during an era when many States and local governments are adopting land use and building regulations.
+It also occurred during an era when many States and local governments adopted land use and building regulations.
 Herriges would likely argue, with much merit, that these early zoning ordinances and building codes were not as restrictive and exclusionary as the regulations that emerged in the latter half of the twentieth century.

 To the book’s second claim about the impact of land use and building regulations and real estate financing on small-scale development, some clarification is warranted.
 The rise of land use and building regulations, such as zoning ordinances and public health and building codes, certainly corresponds with a rise in development costs in the early twentieth century.
 And, as a result, it became unprofitable for landlords and homebuilders to provide housing for the lower-income end of the market.
 Innovations in real estate finance, like the use of mortgage-backed loans, largely supported the development of middle and upper class residential subdivisions, which may have opened up some aging housing for lower-income households through filtering.
 The federal government’s entry into real estate finance during the Depression came in the form of insurance for housing loans.
 Federal Housing Administration-insured home improvement loans provided financing for many of those four million residential conversion projects undertaken by small-scale developers.
 While the rise of land use and building regulations had a stifling effect on development, certain kinds of real estate finance like the mortgage-backed residential loan and home improvement loans subsequently supported smaller-scale housing development.